-- 1. Start a browser (Internet Explorer, Firefox). - Enter the IP address or host name of the encoder in the Location/Address field of your browser.
-To access the video encoder from a Macintosh computer (Mac OSX), click on the Bonjour tab and select the AXIS Q7401 from the drop-down list. - 3.
-If this is the first time you are accessing the AXIS Q7401, see Access from the internet, on page 7.
+- 1. Start a browser (Internet Explorer, Firefox). - 2.
+Enter the IP address or host name of the one or more of the video inputs of the video encoder in the Location/Address field of your browser. - To access the video encoder from a Macintosh computer (Mac OSX), click on the Bonjour tab and select one or more of the AXIS Q7406 video inputs from the drop-down list. - 3.
+If this is the first time you are accessing the AXIS Q7406, see Access from the internet, on page 6.
 Otherwise enter your user name and password, set by the administrator. - 4.
 The encoder's Live View page appears in your browser.